 Just like Stefanie, this person I once looked up to, used my low point to bolster her own false sense of being “better than” us younger more inexperienced folk.
-In this person’s weekly newsletter she used my weakness, my mistake, my struggle to put herself on a pedestal; describing herself as if she transcended above it all by being able to identify her emotional plight – however where is her action to support that awareness?
-Being aware of your internal dialogue is only half the battle… it’s what you do with that awareness that matters!
+In this person's weekly newsletter she used my weakness, my mistake, my struggle to put herself on a pedestal.
+Describing herself as if she transcended above it all by being able to identify her emotional plight.
+However, where was her action to support that awareness?
+Being aware of your internal dialogue is only half the battle… it's what you do with that awareness that matters!
 How are you actually the change?
 You see Stefanie and this person did not actually offer compassion, empathy, or a helping hand.
 They both judged and passive-aggressively attacked Talia and myself, only to boost themselves higher with half-baked truths and buzz words.

 Words only mean so much – but your actions truly define you and it really does break my heart to pull back the curtain on these things and see the truth.

-Recently, www.whatmillennialswant.com asked me what I was “confused” about and I stated “everything and nothing all at the same time” – and it’s because of exchanges like these described above.
+People on twitter always ask me what I'm “confused” about.
+I usually respond with: “everything and nothing all at the same time” – and it's because of exchanges like these described above.